nzeisenberg/nfl_project/README.md

 My project predicts which NFL team will cover the spread in a game based on a variety of factors and statistics.

-# What is the spread of an NFL game?:
+# What is the spread of an NFL game?
 The spread is an artifical handicap created by sportsbooks to create an even bet between the two teams competing in a game.

 Example: If a sportsbook projects a team to win by 3-4 points, they could be given a 3.5 point handicap.
 Therefore the two options to choose would be the favorite (-3.5) or the underdog (+3.5).